 Before diving into the tips, let’s quickly understand why it’s important to protect online privacy in Canada:

-- Your personal data can be stolen or sold.
+- Your personal information may be sold or stolen.

-- Hackers can access your bank details or passwords.
+- Hackers can obtain your passwords or bank account information.

 Whether you’re using your laptop at home or your phone on public Wi-Fi, privacy should always be a top priority.